Let Higdon & Associates help you decide if you can eliminate your PMI

 A 20% down payment is usually the standard when getting a mortgage.
 The lender's risk is oftentimes only the difference between the home value and the amount remaining on the loan, so the 20% adds a nice buffer against the costs of foreclosure, selling the home again, and natural value variations on the chance that a borrower is unable to pay.

 The market was accepting down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
 A lender is able to handle the increased risk of the minimal down payment with Private Mortgage Insurance or PMI.
 PMI takes care of the lender in case a borrower is unable to pay on the loan and the market price of the property is lower than the balance of the loan.

 PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and often isn't even tax deductible.
 It's money-making for the lender because they secure the money, and they receive payment if the borrower doesn't pay, opposite from a piggyback loan where the lender takes in all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-Smart homeowners can get off the hook a little earlier.
-The law designates that, upon request of the home owner, the PMI must be dropped when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+Savvy home owners can get off the hook beforehand.
+The law states that, upon request of the homeowner, the PMI must be abandoned when the principal amount equals just 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: